-SATURN 2012 is only a few weeks away.
-If you an experienced or aspiring practitioner or technical consultant and have seen the technical program, list of courses and tutorials, and descriptions of the keynotes and plenary talks, chances are that you found something on the program that would be relevant to your interests and concerns.
+SATURN 2013 is only a month and a half away, and the deadline for registering for the reduced early-bird rate is April 1.
+If you are an experienced or aspiring practitioner or technical consultant and have seen the technical program, list of courses and tutorials, and descriptions of the keynotes and plenary talks, chances are that you found something on the program that would be relevant to your interests and concerns.

 But if you still haven’t registered to attend SATURN, you probably have good reasons for hesitating.
 You may be having difficulty convincing the people who approve your travel requests that the benefits you will derive from attending will outweigh the costs of travel, conference fees, and perhaps most importantly, time away from the office–time during which you will not generate any billable hours or be able to contribute to important projects.